skip to main content

 +1 669 900 9128 US (San Jose), Meeting ID: 941 9763 1287

-If you can't attend in person, we record each week's session and make it available as an MP3.
+If you can't attend in person or via Zoom, we record each week's session and make it available as an MP3.
 You'll need Caltech IMSS credentials to log in.
 We're in the process of shifting the archive to this page, so keep checking back for additional past episodes.

 You can also join our once-weekly mailing list to remind you about each week's meeting.